pmq20/node-packer/README.md

-            --make-args=ARGS             Extra arguments to be passed to make --vcbuild-args=ARGS          Extra arguments to be passed to vcbuild.bat -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js run time and exit -h, --help                       Prints this help and exit
+            --make-args=ARGS             Extra arguments to be passed to make --vcbuild-args=ARGS          Extra arguments to be passed to vcbuild.bat -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit

 ## Example 1